claraFT/biodiversity-shiny/README.md

     using queries, thereby creating a faster, more comprehensive Shiny application.

-2. **Enhance Testing**: Expand the unit tests to cover the map and plot modules more thoroughly, and develop more targeted tests specifically for Shiny functions to ensure robust and reliable functionality.
+2. **Improve Testing**: Expand the unit tests to cover the map and plot modules more thoroughly, and develop more targeted tests specifically for Shiny functions to ensure robust and reliable functionality.

 4.  **Enhanced Event Visualization**: The time slider could be made reactive to adapt to the species selected in the first filter.